Universal Intermediate Gradient Method for Convex Problems with Inexact Oracle: Abstract

 \section{Abstract}

 In this paper, we propose new first-order methods for minimization of a convex function on a simple convex set.
 We assume that the objective function is a composite function given as a sum of a simple convex function and a convex function with inexact H\"older-continuous subgradient.
 We propose Universal Intermediate Gradient Method.
 Our method enjoys both the universality and intermediateness properties.
-Following the paper by Y. Nesterov (Math.Prog., 2015) on Universal Gradient Methods, our method does not require any information about the H\"older parameter and constant and adjusts itself automatically to the local level of smoothness.
-On the other hand, in the spirit of the preprint by O. Devolder, F.Glineur, and Y. Nesterov (CORE DP 2013/17), our method is intermediate in the sense that it interpolates between Universal Gradient Method and Universal Fast Gradient Method.
+Following the ideas of Y. Nesterov (Math.Program.
+152: 381-404, 2015) on Universal Gradient Methods, our method does not require any information about the H\"older parameter and constant and adjusts itself automatically to the local level of smoothness.
+On the other hand, in the spirit of the Intermediate Gradient Method proposed by O. Devolder, F.Glineur and Y. Nesterov (CORE Discussion Paper 2013/17, 2013), our method is intermediate in the sense that it interpolates between Universal Gradient Method and Universal Fast Gradient Method.
 This allows to balance the rate of convergence of the method and rate of the oracle error accumulation.
 Under additional assumption of strong convexity of the objective, we show how the restart technique can be used to obtain an algorithm with faster rate of convergence.